Holy orders: Catholicism

 The ministerial orders of the Catholic Church include the orders of bishops, deacons and presbyters, which in Latin is sacerdos.
 The ordained priesthood and common priesthood (or priesthood of all the baptized) are different in function and essence.

-A distinction is made between "priest" and "presbyter".
+A distinction is made between priest and presbyter.
 In the 1983 Code of Canon Law, "The Latin words sacerdos and sacerdotium are used to refer in general to the ministerial priesthood shared by bishops and presbyters.
 The words presbyter, presbyterium and presbyteratus refer to priests [in the English use of the word] and presbyters".

-While the consecrated life is neither clerical nor lay by definition, clerics can be members of institutes of consecrated or secular (diocesan) life.
+While the consecrated life is neither clerical nor lay by definition, clerics can also be incardinated in an institute of consecrated life or society endowed with this faculty from the Apostolic see.